stefanprokopdev/documents-for-clients/en/WAY_OF_WORKING_TOGETHER.md

 3. We can schedule an online workshop - initial meeting
 4. You order a service
 5. You/We prepare detailed specification
+   - I can help you to prepare a specification within my consultation hours
+   - I will prepare an offer and time estimate based on the specification
 6. We sign a contract
    - We specify terms and conditions
    - We set a deadline
    - We set when the job is done (result of the work)
    - etc.
-7. You pay a proforma invoice (it's individual)
+7. You pay a proforma invoice (it's individual - it will be part of the offer)
 8. Now we start working together :tada:

 ## Pricing